 While the majority of responses were positive, there are areas where we can do better.

-- Employee engagement and personal attachment to the Agency—our Engagement Index result was the same as the APS overall at 73%, however, we ranked 69th out of 97 APS Agencies in this measure.
-While 86% of employees believe strongly in the purpose and objectives of the Agency, only 48% indicated that they feel a strong personal attachment to the Agency.
+- Employee engagement and personal attachment to the Agency—our Engagement Index result increased to 74% which was above the APS index of 73%.
+However, while the number of employees who believe strongly in the purpose and objectives of the Agency increased to 93%, only 47% indicated that they feel a strong personal attachment to the Agency.
+Employee engagement was an action area identified from the 2020 Census results, and work has commenced to improve this.
+However, it is clear that there is still work required in this space.

 Our next steps